Home

 We’re you exposed to art while growing up?

 I was born in the second half of the sixties and raised in Antwerp.
-My parents were great art lovers, and very involved in Antwerp's cultural life: opera, theatre, the MSK, the Middelheim museum.
+My parents were great art lovers, and very involved in Antwerp's cultural life: opera, theatre, the KMSKA, the Middelheim museum.
 As a little 'pagadder', my father regularly took me to the Museum of Fine Arts to see the great classics and moderns, from Rubens to Rik Wouters.
 My father spoke softly about the painting and the era it was made, and I let my imagination run wild with what I saw.
 That definitely shaped me, and I'm very grateful for that.
 That foundation and early immersion in art history is important to me it enables to better place things in time and understand where they come from..

 (read more)